-D-PRS is the act of converting Icom GPS information generated by Icom D-STAR
+D-PRS was developed to convert Icom GPS information generated by Icom D-STAR

 radios in GPS mode into TNC2 fomatted APRS strings.
 It is important to note that

 D-PRS is not a protocol but a conversion specification.
 D-STAR digital voice

 mode (DV mode) is a 4800 bps digital data stream with no error detection or